 Then begin adding as many training examples as you can think of.
 This improves the chances of your intent being recognized.

 Make sure to save your intent by hitting the Savebutton on the bottom right of your screen.

 On your personal computer's terminal, type in the following command.

 You will then be prompted to type your Snips.ai console email and password.

 Once you have logged in to your Snips account through the SAM CLI tool, go back to the Snips Console on your browser.

 Click on the Deploy Assistant button on the bottom right side panel of your Snips console.
 Then copy & paste the sam command Snips provides into the terminal on your personal computer.

-The following commands will download the ironman.js file from our GitHub and place it in the home/pi/js-matrix-core-app folder (created in Step 2).
+The following commands will download the ironman.js file from our GitHub and place it in the home/pi/lite_js folder (created when setting up MATRIX Lite JS).

 (Run the following commands on your Raspberry PI)

 Before moving on, you'll need to pass in your snips username into the snipsUserName variable.